To view my academic Curriculum Vitae, please click the link below for an online PDF.

 Contributions for the Education Division:

 * Note on Contributions: The links below are projects where I contributed portions of work during my fellowship program.
-Under each link there will be a description of what I did for each page.
+Under each link, there will be a description of what I did for each page.
 However, the links are not specifically attributed to me.

-— As a fellow at RRCHNM I was grateful for my for my time in the Education division.
+— As a fellow at RRCHNM I was grateful for my time in the Education division.
 One of the projects I worked on the most was 100leaders.org: a website created for National History Day that asked students to vote on 100 world leaders.
 For this website, I compiled the voting data and arranged the 100 leaders by rank in all five categories and overall categories.
 I then uploaded the arranged data into the website so that it could be viewed by the thousands of students who voted.

-– The Digital Humanities Certificate, offered by GMU and RRCHNM (Link not Available)
+– The Digital Humanities Certificate, offered by GMU and RRCHNM (Link not available)

 — For the digital humanities certificate (which will be offered in Fall 2015) I was asked to find information that will be used as a part of the curriculum for the first semester the certificate is offered.
 I found open source images for class projects, digital humanities projects for students to explore, and ever-evolving definitions of Humanities Computing and Digital Humanities.
-All of this information was edited by by Stephen Robertson and Jennifer Rosenfeld and applied to the new curriculum.
+All of this information was edited by Stephen Robertson and Jennifer Rosenfeld and applied to the new curriculum.